edubu2/hotel-revman-system/README.md

 This allows our model one year of training data (July 2016 - Jul 2017).
 What happened to the year before that?
 Well, **pace** data is important for hotels. **Pace** is how many rooms are on the books (OTB) for a future date, compared to how many rooms we had OTB same-time-last-year (STLY) for the same date (adjusted for day of week).
 I assumed this was important to have, so I could train the model to 'understand,' if you will, whether certain spikes in demand recur annually, or was a one-off occurrence (i.e. an annual holiday parade, or a FIFA World Cup soccer game).
 If there's no unusual spike in demand, pace can be a good indicator of a necessary price adjustment.

+Due to the nature of the dataset I'm working with, and the fact that all reservations are all historical (2015-2017), there are several key features that I won't be able to include in my models:
+* Pricing information
+  * We have average daily rate (ADR) for rooms sold, but not historical selling prices.
+* Competitor pricing (from shops)
+* Reservation changes
+  * Each reservation in the dataset represents the reservation's snapshot at the latest stage (for example, at the time of cancellation, or checkout).
+  * If a reservation is shortened during check-in, it should register as a cancellation for the nights reduced (that's not the case here)
+* Special events (e.g. 'annual holiday parade')
 ___
 ## Tech Stack